Chapters | Links |

 95 #35

-It was a dream come true.
-Hiking the Himalayan “Hidden Lands” with the 2 people I could count on the most – my brothers Troy & Todd.
+It is a dream come true.
+Hiking the Himalayan “Hidden Lands” with the two people I can count on the most – my brothers Troy (left) and Todd Gillenwater (right).

 95 #36

 Camping at the base of the Dashing La Pass.
-At an elevation of 12,850 feet, we had half a mile of vertical climbing to reach the Pass.
-Then we would descend into the depths of Pemako’s “Hidden Lands”.
+At an elevation of 12,850 feet, we have half a mile of vertical climbing to reach the pass.
+Then we will descend into the depths of Pemako’s “Hidden Lands”.

 95 #37

-Following a dip in the glacial stream, Gil and his “Buddha Eyes” survey the Dashing Valley.
+Following a dip in the glacial stream, Gil Gillenwater and his “Buddha Eyes” survey the Dashing Valley.

 95 #38

-Finding a dead bear incurred no negative karma.
-Our food shortage was solved.
-We would eat like Kings!
-Kaba Tulku guided the bear’s soul to a better rebirth.
+Finding a dead bear incurs no negative karma.
+Our food shortage is solved.
+We will eat like Kings!
+Kaba Tulku guides the bear’s soul to a better rebirth.

 95 #39

 Gutting the bear in search of the prized gallbladder.
-Soon we would have meat aplenty.
+Soon we will have meat aplenty.

 95 #40

-Roasting the meat took all night.
-We had over 200 pounds of bear steaks.
+Roasting the meat takes all night.
+We have over 200 pounds of bear steaks.

 95 #41

-The butchering and tribal incantations went on for hours.
-The Guardian Spirits were pleased.
-They’d given us this gift.
+The butchering and tribal incantations go on for hours.
+The Guardian Spirits are pleased.
+They’ve given us this gift.
 The porters chanted their gratefulness.

 95 #42